Kristin Kaltenhäuser

 prof_pic.jpeg

-My research is at the intersection of marchine learning (ML), computer-supported cooperative work (CSCW) and human-computer interaction (HCI).
-I’m interested in exploring new and interdisciplinary methods to draw meaning from quantitative data and use statistical and ML tools in creative ways to study real-life phenomena and concepts.
-I get excited about new ways of enabling various communities to take part in the development and implementation of AI into our society.
+My research is situated at the intersection of machine learning (ML), computer-supported cooperative work (CSCW), and human-computer interaction (HCI).
+I explore creative, interdisciplinary methods to extract meaning from quantitative and textual data, and to reimagine how statistical and ML tools can be used to study complex, real-life phenomena.
+A central concern in my work is enabling diverse communities to meaningfully participate in shaping how AI is developed and applied in society.

 My PhD project is part of the interdisciplinary and international research project NordASIL spanning law, computer science and medicine.
-The project is looking to answer two questions: What factors shape the production of national asylum decisions in Denmark, Sweden and Norway? and Why do asylum outcomes across similar cases differ so much from one another?
+The project examines how asylum decisions are made in Denmark, Sweden, and Norway—and why outcomes vary so widely even among similar cases.

 I am a public speaker on topics such as my research and diversity and inclusion.